Exploring financial data in the third dimension

 What we wanted to build

-1. A third era data dashboard app for a spatial computer that could be used for business intelligence, monitoring tools, or an asset manager
+- A third era financial markets data dashboard app for a spatial computer that could be used for financial and portfolio analysis, trading, business intelligence or research.

 Methodology